 Two months ago thousands (if not tens of thousands) of people resolved to lose weight.
 For most, this is a worthwhile goal.
 Yet, by now, many (if not most) of those who resolved to “finally do it” this time have given up.
 Why?
-Are they weak willed?
-Choose the wrong diet?
+Are they weak-willed?
+Did they choose the wrong diet?
 Do they just have too many obstacles to overcome?

 No. I think it’s because they haven’t found a higher affection.

-I recently watched Dr. Oz tell a Christian audience the secret to sustainable weight loss.
+I recently watched Dr. Oz tell a Christian audience the secret to losing weight and sustaining it.

 His answer: You have to start thinking about yourself.
 Put “you” first.

 And, as I think about friends who have had weight loss success and my own struggles in this arena, I realized: He’s right (in part).
 You can and will lose weight if you decide that you (your health or your “quality” of life) are more important than food.